-Hipmunk, a web site and app, tries to make the challenge of finding the best flight easier than other travel sites.
+Hipmunk, a website and app, tries to make the challenge of finding the best flight easier than other travel sites.
 And, it does a good job of it.

 Hipmunk’s designers came up with a novel method for displaying available flights, using ‘swim lanes’ to put each flight up for comparison.
 Then they sort them by a proprietary ranking system they call Agony.
-This combination let’s you see the best flights quickly, by visually scanning all the details.
+This combination lets you see the best flights quickly by visually scanning all the details.

 Designing for Two Types of Challenges

 But novelty comes with a price.
 Because people aren’t familiar with this display of their information, they need to learn how to read it.
 When it comes time to customize the information, such as to indicate flexibility in departure times or to hone in on only non-stop flights, the user needs a method to control the display.
-If Hipmunk’s users are distracted by controlling the interface, they can’t pay attention to the thing they came to do: book the best flight.
+If Hipmunk’s users are distracted while controlling the interface, they can’t pay attention to the thing they came to do: book the best flight.

 Hipmunk’s designers don’t want more challenges because of their interface design choices.
 When they do, we call these tool challenges.
-Tool Challenges are obstacles created by the designers, due to their choices in the design.
+Tool Challenges are obstacles created by the designers due to their choices in the design.

 An important design goal for any productivity tool is to simplify goal challenges without creating any new tool challenges.
-Any productivity tool, whether it’s to schedule appointments, identify supply chain backlogs, or discover new chemical interactions, have goal challenges.
+Any productivity tool, whether it’s to schedule appointments, identify supply chain backlogs, or discover new chemical interactions, has goal challenges.
 These tools need to ensure they don’t also add tool challenges.

 Turning to Game Design

 Designers of Productivity tools aren’t the only ones who have to find the best balance of goal challenges and tool challenges.
-Game designers do too.
+Game designers do, too.